SF's Terms and Conditions of Carriage

 10.3 Service standards of international shipments shall be subject to local pickup and delivery service standards at the place of the receiver.
 Value-added service shall be purchased separately if needed, including but not limited to signature for acceptance by the receiver.

-11.2 For the avoidance of doubt, unless otherwise stipulated in this Clause, all other provisions concerning SF’s liabilities shall be governed by Clause 13.
+11.3 For the avoidance of doubt, unless otherwise stipulated in this Clause, all provisions concerning SF’s liabilities shall be governed by Clause 13 hereof.

 12 Circumstances beyond SF’s Control